DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 }
 ```

-Here, we want Morgan to have browse and read access so he may consult government services he may be interested in.
+Here, we want Morgan to have browse and read access so that he may consult government services he may be interested in.
 The access card above essentially grants Morgan only __browse__ and __read__ permissions on the `Service` entity.
 Also, he only has access to the `title` and `description` properties.